cmb69/video_xh/itube/README.md

 videos, and re-encode them from time to time with newer versions of ITube to cater to an ever evolving Web.

+Note that creating image slideshows with background music is also supported.

 ## Requirements

 The script runs only under Windows operating systems (or emulation layers, such